vladsaveliev/sequana/sequana/pipelines/pacbio_qc/README.rst

 Then, start sequanix as follows::

-    sequana --pipeline pacbio_qc --input-directory . --working-directory analysis
+    sequanix -w analysis -i .

-In the configuration panel, set the Kraken database.
+In the sequana/input file panel, set the extension to `*.bam`

 Save the project and press Run.
 Once done, open the HTML report for the bam of interest